On the equivalence between graph isomorphism testing and function approximation with GNNs: Related Work

-\paragraph{Graph Neural Networks and graph isomorphism.} Graph isomorphism is a fundamental problem in theoretical computer science.
-It amounts to deciding, given two graphs $A,B$, whether there exists a permutation $\pi$ such that $\pi A = B\pi$.
-There exists no known polynomial-time algorithm to solve it, but recently Babai made a breakthrough by showing that it can be solved in quasi-polynomial-time \cite{babai2016graph}.
-Recently \cite{xu2018powerful} introduced graph isomorphism tests as a characterization of the power of graph neural networks.
-They show that if a GNN follows a neighborhood aggregation scheme, then it cannot distinguish pairs of non-isomorphic graphs that the 1-WL test fails to distinguish.
-Therefore this class of GNNs is at most as powerful as the 1-WL test.
-They further propose the Graph Isomorphism Networks (GINs) based on approximating injective set functions by multi-layer perceptrons (MLPs), which can be as powerful as the 1-WL test.
-Based on $k$-WL tests \cite{cai1992optimal}, \cite{morris2019higher} proposes $k$-GNN, which can take higher-order interactions among nodes into account.
-Concurrently to this work, \cite{maron2019provably} proves that order-$k$ invariant graph networks are at least as powerful as the $k$-WL tests, and similarly to us, it and augments order-2 networks with matrix multiplication.
-They show they achieve at least the power of 3-WL test. \cite{murphy2019relational} proposes relational pooling (RP), an approach that combines \textit{permutation-sensitive} functions under all permutations to obtain a permutation-invariant function.
+\paragraph{Graph Neural Networks (GNNs) and graph isomorphism.} Graph isomorphism is a fundamental problem in theoretical computer science.
+It can be solved in quasi-polynomial-time \cite{babai2016graph}, but currently there is no known polynomial-time algorithm for solving it.
+For each positive integer $k$, the $k$-dimensional Weisfeiler-Lehman test ($k$-WL) is an iterative algorithm for determining if two graphs are isomorphic \cite{weisfeiler1968reduction}. $1$-WL is known to succeed on almost all pairs of non-isomorphic graphs \cite{babai1980random}, and the power of $k$-WL further increases as $k$ grows.
+The $1$-WL test has inspired the design of several GNN models \cite{hamilton2017inductive, zhang2017wlnm}.
+Recently, \cite{xu2018powerful, morris2019higher} introduced graph isomorphism tests as a characterization of the power of GNNs and showed that if a GNN follows a neighborhood aggregation scheme, then it cannot distinguish pairs of non-isomorphic graphs that the $1$-WL test fails to distinguish.
+They also proposed particular GNN architectures that exactly achieves the power of the $1$-WL test by using multi-layer perceptrons (MLPs) to approximate injective set functions.
+A concurrent work \cite{maron2019provably} proves that the $k$th-order Invariant Graph Networks (IGNs) are at least as powerful as the $k$-WL tests, and similarly to our proposal, they augment the $2$-IGN model with matrix multiplication and show that the new model is at least as expressive as the $3$-WL test. \cite{murphy2019relational} proposed relational pooling (RP), an approach that combines \textit{permutation-sensitive} functions under all permutations to obtain a permutation-invariant function.
 If RP is combined with permutation-sensitive functions that are sufficiently expressive, then it can be shown to be a universal approximator.
-A combination of RP and GINs is able to distinguish certain non-isomorphic regular graphs which GIN alone would fail on.
-A drawback of RP is that its full version is intractable computationally, and therefore it needs to be approximated by averaging over randomly sampled permutations, in which case the resulting functions is not guaranteed to be permutation-invariant.
+A drawback of RP is that its exact version is intractable computationally, and therefore it needs to be approximated by averaging over randomly sampled permutations, in which case the resulting functions is not guaranteed to be permutation-invariant.